Get a property report and suburb profile for any property in Neutral Bay

 Neutral Bay rental market trends

-The rental market in Neutral Bay has shown stability, with house rents remaining unchanged at $900 per week over the past year, while unit rents have increased by 6.5% to $740 per week.
-This suburb continues to attract renters and investors with its desirable location and steady rental demand, offering a balanced investment opportunity.
+The rental market in Neutral Bay has shown stability, with house rents remaining unchanged at $862 per week over the past year, while unit rents have experienced a modest increase of 5.7% to $740 per week.
+This suburb continues to attract renters with its desirable location and lifestyle amenities, making it a steady choice for both residents and investors.

 Suburbs near Neutral Bay